Information for returned students

 Look out for other photo competitions such as the Monash University photo competition or competitions through Austrade and overseas governments.
 Monash Abroad students often win these competitions with their beautiful photos.

 Including your overseas experience on your CV is a great idea as employers highly regard students that study or intern overseas.
-By going overseas you will have gained valuable skills (see module 2 "Welcome Back") such as the ability to adapt in different settings and an increased capacity to take risks.
-Monash Employment and Career Development have created an employability skills (PDF, 0.22 MB) worksheet that will help you include your experience in CVs and cover letters.
+By going overseas you will have gained valuable skills such as the ability to adapt in different settings and an increased capacity to take risks.
+Monash Career Connect have created an employability skills (PDF, 0.22 MB) worksheet that will help you include your experience in CVs and cover letters.